-Life as a small business owner can sometimes be lonely, especially if you work from home or as a sole trader.
+Life as a small business owner can sometimes be lonely, especially if you work from home or alone.

-While some people may think it is all flexible hours and working in your pyjamas (which is a nice perk), that’s not actually the full picture of what being a one-person operation is actually like.
+While some people may think it’s all flexible hours and working in your pyjamas (which is a nice perk), that’s not the complete picture of what running a one person operation is actually like.

-At times, a lack of interaction with others or feeling housebound can start to play on your wellbeing and feelings of isolation or loneliness can set in.
-This aloneness can seem even more acute when you haven’t been making your usual outings, due to factors such as COVID lockdowns or restrictions.
+At times, a lack of interaction with others or feeling housebound can start to play on your wellbeing and feelings of isolation or loneliness can set in, which can often affect the performance of your business.

 Try a co-working space